taielab/awesome-hacking-lists/README.md

 - [xiecat/sec-docker](https://github.com/xiecat/sec-docker) - 常用安全工具 docker镜像 自动更新仓库
 - [geerlingguy/docker-ubuntu2204-ansible](https://github.com/geerlingguy/docker-ubuntu2204-ansible) - Ubuntu 22.04 LTS (Jammy Jellyfish) Docker container for Ansible playbook and role testing.
 - [puzzlepeaches/sneaky_proxy](https://github.com/puzzlepeaches/sneaky_proxy) - Hiding your infrastructure from the boys in blue.
-- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
+- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - Nightingale Docker for Pentesters is a comprehensive Dockerized environment tailored for penetration testing and vulnerability assessment.
+It comes preconfigured with all essential tools and utilities
 - [ericmjl/essays-on-data-science](https://github.com/ericmjl/essays-on-data-science) - In which I put together my thoughts on the practice of data science.
 - [Yogehi/Drozer-Docker](https://github.com/Yogehi/Drozer-Docker) -
 - [caphosra/CTFDocker](https://github.com/caphosra/CTFDocker) - This is a docker image for Capture The Flag and many useful and famous tools are on this image.
-- [jumpserver/Dockerfile](https://github.com/jumpserver/Dockerfile) - JumpServer all in one Dockerfile
 - [Cl0udG0d/AWDDocker](https://github.com/Cl0udG0d/AWDDocker) - 标准化AWD靶场Docker
 - [eikendev/java-decompiler](https://github.com/eikendev/java-decompiler) - A Docker image with four popular Java decompilers in one place (CFR, Fernflower, Krakatau, and Procyon) :rocket::hammer:
 - [phith0n/phpsrc-debug-docker](https://github.com/phith0n/phpsrc-debug-docker) - Debug environment for PHP inside a Docker container.
 Document waiting to be completed.